The Baseball Factory Field at UMBC

-The Baseball Factory Field at UMBC is a baseball field located on the campus of the University of Maryland, Baltimore County in Catonsville, Maryland, United States.
-The field is home to the UMBC Retrievers baseball team of the NCAA Division I America East Conference.
+The Baseball Factory Field at UMBC was the name of a Alumni Field located on the campus of the University of Maryland, Baltimore County in Catonsville, Maryland, United States.
+Alumni Field is home to the UMBC Retrievers baseball team of the NCAA Division I America East Conference.
 The field is located adjacent to UMBC Stadium.
 It has a capacity of 1,000 spectators.
 Previously known as Alumni Field, the venue was renamed on April 20, 2004, after the university's agreement with player development company Baseball Factory.
+The field was gone back to being renamed Alumni Field.
 Prior to the 2004 season, the field underwent a $350,000 renovation which added a new lighting system, playing surface, and warning track.
 Since 2004, the facility's press box, dugout, and bleachers were upgraded.